Don’t Make these 5 SEXUAL Spanish mistakes

 (Makes an approving gesture)

-Here’s that verb I told you about at the beginning.
-I promise I can behave myself now around Spanish people, but it still hits my ear wrong.
+Here’s that verb we told you about at the beginning.
+It hits our ear every time.
 Very, very wrong.

 ALEX